Slapstick (character): Fear Itself

 During the Fear Itself storyline, Slapstick appears at a meeting held by Prodigy regarding magical hammers that have crashed into the earth.
 He later joins forces with other heroes to battle the Worthy.

 Mercs for Money

 When Deadpool founds Mercs for Money, he employs Slapstick and other vigilantes to pose as him and extend his reach across the globe.

 Powers and abilities

-As Slapstick, Steve Harmon's body is made out of Electroplasm after exposure to an unknown alien device, which makes him indestructible.
-He possesses superhuman strength and durability, as well as virtually unlimited physical malleability.
+As Slapstick, Steve Harmon's body is made out of Electroplasm, which makes him indestructible.
+Any damage that he takes can be immediately shaken off, as he possesses superhuman durability and malleability in the manner of an animated slapstick cartoon character.
+Slapstick also possesses superhuman agility and reflexes.
+The molecular bonds of the Electroplasm can be disrupted by a specific frequency of energy, reducing Slapstick to an immobile puddle; however, another energy charge restores him to normal.
+In addition, Slapstick gets temporarily stronger when electrocuted.
+However, he must have a consistent feed of electricity to maintain this strength.

 Slapstick's gloves also possess alien technology.
-His left glove allows him to transform to and from his human form.
-His right glove contains an extra-dimensional storage pocket, which functions similar to hammerspace.
+His left glove has a transformation inducer that allows him to transform to and from Slapstick to his human form.
+His right glove contains an extra-dimensional storage pocket, which functions similar to cartoon hammerspace and allows him to access items seemingly nowhere.
+He can access these items by making a special gesture with that hand, though to anyone observing it would appear he is pulling them out of thin air.
+He usually keeps a large mallet in this space.

 Other versions

-An alternate universe variant of Slapstick from Earth-1298 appears in Mutant X as a member of the Lethal Legion, a group of supernatural heroes, who is later killed by Madelyne Pryor.
+An alternate universe version of Slapstick from Earth-1298 appears in Mutant X as a member of the Lethal Legion, a group of supernatural heroes, who is later killed by Madelyne Pryor.